artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 ## Final thoughts

-Although it's too early for me to decide whether Elixir lives up to its massive hype, I've generally liked what I've seen so far.
-Pipes are convenient, concurrency is as elegant as promised, and the flavor of functional programming is more pragmatic than dogmatic.
-I'm still a bit skeptical about dynamic typing, but there are tools like Dialyzer (analogous to Facebook's Flow) that can provide some peace of mind.
-Maybe "let it crash" hasn't quite sunk in yet.
+Although it's hard to say whether Elixir lives up to its massive hype, I've generally liked what I've seen so far.
+The flavor of functional programming is more pragmatic than dogmatic, the concurrency model is as elegant as promised, and the included development tools are easily the best of any language I've used.

+I'm still a bit skeptical about dynamic typing, but maybe "let it crash" just hasn't sunk in yet.
 I'm also really not a huge fan of all the Rails-esque boilerplate that Phoenix generates.
 The current lack of mature framework options has more to do with how young the language is, though, and it's not too hard to pare down Phoenix anyway.

 Consider it a glowing endorsement of both Elixir and Phoenix that these minor details are my only complaints :)